 Mixed reality tech brings lab experience to students at home

 HoloLens is a mixed reality platform made by Microsoft which allows the user, wearing the iconic smartglasses, to create a 3D environment featuring holograms, geotags, live menu systems and more.
-The user wearing the headset can see these things seemingly floating around them in any room or space and grab, resize and manipulate the items in real time using their hands.
-Mixed reality technology is currently being used in fields from healthcare to entertainment; you can even use it on apps of popular furniture stores to imagine what a specific chair or table will look like in your own living room!
+The user wearing the headset can see these things seemingly floating around them in any room or space, and can grab, resize, and manipulate the items in real time using their hands.
+Mixed reality technology is currently being used in fields from healthcare to entertainment; popular furniture stores, for instance, offer apps that let potential customers see how a specific chair or table will look in their own living rooms.

-Because the HoloLens allows for both physical and virtual objects to interact in real time, it can be used to explore lab equipment students aren’t able to interact with in person due to social distancing safety measures.
-Wilson hopes to use the technology to show students logged in to her Materials Science Lab class from home learn about physical equipment like the SEM while getting live information from interactive virtual labels.
-Junior MSE major and computer-integrated surgery minor, Ese Bowry is helping Wilson and the team develop programming for the platform to make this happen sometime in the ’20-’21 academic year.
+Because the HoloLens lets both physical and virtual objects interact in real time, it seemed to Wilson to be the perfect way to allow students to explore lab equipment that they could not interact with in person due to social distancing safety measures.
+Logging in from home, it allowed Materials Science Lab class students to learn about physical equipment such as the SEM while getting live information from interactive virtual labels.
+Ese Bowry, a third-year MSE major and computer-integrated surgery minor, helped Wilson and the team develop programming for the platform to make this happen sometime in the ’20-’21 academic year.

-When it is safe to do so, Wilson envisions sending one student per each lab group into the lab and equipped with the HoloLens so they can complete the lab assignment with their group members tuned in at home to help guide them.
+As students returned to campus this semester, Wilson hopes to send one student per each lab group into the lab and equipped with the HoloLens, so they can complete the lab assignment with their group members tuned in at home to help guide them.

-“I know I am tired of watching pre-recorded instructional videos,” said Wilson, “I just want to give the students as real and engaging an experience as possible.”
+“I know I was tired of watching pre-recorded instructional videos,” said Wilson, “I just want to give the students as real and engaging an experience as possible.”

 The HoloLens technology was acquired with funds from the 2020 Digital Education & Learning Technology Acceleration (DELTA) Grants.
-2020 marks the third year of the DELTA grant program, a University-wide funding initiative through the Office of the Provost to supply classrooms and faculty with new and much needed digital technology and anyone can apply.
-Principal Investigators including Wilson, Luo Gu, Patty McGuiggan, and Sakul Ratanalert of the Whiting School of Engineering, and Robert Leheny and Meredith Safford of the Krieger School of the Arts, were recognized with the award and are working on how they will incorporate the technology over the next few years.
+2020 marks the third year of the DELTA grant program, a university-wide funding initiative through the Office of the Provost to supply classrooms and faculty with new and much needed digital technology and anyone can apply.
+Principal investigators including Wilson, Luo Gu, Patty McGuiggan, and Sakul Ratanalert of the Whiting School of Engineering, and Robert Leheny and Meredith Safford of the Krieger School of Arts and Sciences, were recognized with the award and are working on how they will incorporate the technology over the next few years.